 With previous deadly attacks in Beach Haven and Spring Lake, New Jersey, the shark made its way north and down a freshwater creek in Matawan, New Jersey on July 12, where it would attack and kill 12-year-old Lester Stillwell and 24-year-old Stanley Fisher within an hour of each other.
 Matawan hadn’t prepared itself for attacks like other shoreline towns in New Jersey, as they were so far inland along a freshwater creek.

 The suspected man-eater would be caught two days later in the nearby Raritan Bay.
 To be sure it was the killer, the over 300 pound monster was dissected, and 15 pounds of human remains were found in its stomach.

-It’s never been decisively determined just what kind of shark it was, but many speculate the Matawan Man-Eater was a great white, a theory which was heavy inspiration for Peter Benchley, who would write his 1974 novel Jaws set on nearby Long Island.
+It’s has been determined that the shark was a bull shark, the only shark that can survive in both fresh and saltwater.
+The incident was heavy inspiration for Peter Benchley, who would write his 1974 novel Jaws set on nearby Long Island.